October 18-21, 2022

 R9HSA’s Family Engagement and Cultural Effectiveness Conference is designed to elevate this wide-ranging agenda through thought leaders, practitioners, and advocates for high-quality and culturally responsive service.

-Virtual and On-Demand
+Virtual and In Person

 I have been to management workshops, not leadership training.
 This has totally changed my perspective and encouraged me to propel forward in developing my skills.